sveltejs/svelte-preprocess/docs/getting-started.md

 ### 3.1.
 Setting default languages

 Ok, we now can write our entire app with Pug, TypeScript and SCSS, but typing `lang="..."` in every file can become an obnoxious process.
 In [auto-preprocessing mode](/docs/preprocessing.md#auto-preprocessing), `svelte-preprocess` [lets us define the default languages](/docs/preprocessing.md#auto-preprocessing-options) of our components.
-It's setted by default to HTML, JavaScript and CSS.
+It defaults to HTML, JavaScript and CSS.
 Let's change that so we don't need those `lang` attributes.

 _**Disclaimer**: The Svelte VS Code extension uses the `lang` or `type` attribute to correctly highlight your code.
 At the time of writing, the extension doesn't support default languages.
 Doing this can lead to errors on your IDE._